 The Contemporary Improvisation department offers a variety of ensembles that are open to all NEC students on a space-available basis and by audition.

 Ensemble offerings vary from year to year, depending on the specific makeup of the department.

-Anthony Coleman Ensemble (offered both semesters) explores the wonderful and terrifying space between Composition and Improvisation.
-Repertoire includes original compositions by ensemble members and its director along with pieces by such diverse masters as John Zorn, Christian Wolff, and Karlheinz Stockhausen.
+The Survivor's Breakfast Ensemble explores the wonderful and terrifying space between Composition and Improvisation.
+Repertoire includes original compositions by ensemble members and its director along with pieces by diverse masters such as John Zorn, Christian Wolff, and Karlheinz Stockhausen.

 Tanya Kalmanovitch Composition/Improvisation Ensemble

-In this ensemble, led by Tanya Kalmanovitch, we will explore myriad possibilities for structuring musical forms for improvisation.
-We will survey a broad range of models drawn from the past century of American and African-American music (classical, traditional and jazz) and various popular, traditional, and classical music repertoires, using them as points of departure for original composition.
+In this ensemble we will explore myriad possibilities for structuring musical forms for improvisation.
+We will survey a broad range of models drawn from the past century of American, African-American, and various popular, traditional, and classical music repertoires, using them as points of departure for original composition.

-Directed by Hankus Netsky, this workshop offers a framework for songwriters to work both on their own compositions and on re-compositions of existing songs, and to perform them in departmental concerts.
+This workshop offers a framework for songwriters to work both on their own compositions and on re-compositions of existing songs, drawing inspiration from all genres.